REPRESENTING YOUR FAMILY & YOUR FUTURE GET STARTED TODAY

 • Driving while intoxicated — Ranges from two points for driving with a blood-alcohol concentration of at least .04 percent to 12 points for felony DWI

-If your driver’s privileges have been suspended for 30, 60, or 90 days, I can help you with the forms required for reinstatement.
-For revocations lasting a year or longer, you must retake the driver’s test.
 Following an alcohol-related offense, you will need to install an ignition interlock device on your car for at least six months.
 My firm also works to obtain restricted driving privileges for clients that allow them to drive to work, school, and/or substance abuse treatment.

-Effective Litigator Represents Cdl Holders Accused of Unsafe Conduct
+Effective Litigator Represents CDL Holders Accused of Unsafe Conduct

-In addition to assisting clients who have been accused of traffic offenses while driving their personal vehicles, my firm also advocates on behalf of CDL holders.
 Stringent rules govern the operation of commercial vehicles, including a tougher DWI standard that can put a commercial driver out of work for a year if they are convicted.
 I have extensive knowledge of regulations relating to driver rest, vehicle weight, and other standards that can lead to license points and other problems for the operators and owners of large trucks.